Actindo-AG/Documentation/Core1Platform/BasicPhilosophy/04_ModuleOverview.md

 ## Product data

 **Cloudinary**
-The *Actindo Cloudinary* module is an integration of Cloudinary&trade; to Actindo.
+The *Cloudinary* module is an integration of Cloudinary&trade; to Actindo.
 It allows to output the Cloudinary&trade; images via their URLs in web shops or marketplaces via the ETL mapping in Actindo.
-It is integrated via the *Actindo DataHub* module.
+It is integrated via the *DataHub* module.
  You can use the integration to upload images to Cloudinary&trade; via Actindo, to import images from Cloudinary&trade; to Actindo, and to delete images in Cloudinary&trade; via Actindo.

 **PIM**
-The *Actindo Product Information Management* (PIM) module is the master data store for collecting, managing, and enriching product data and thus the heart of all your sales channels.
-You can integrate the *PIM* module quickly and into your existing system landscapes and serves as the basis for efficient unified commerce across all channels.
+The *Product Information Management* (PIM) module is the master data store for collecting, managing, and enriching product data and thus the heart of all your sales channels.
+You can integrate the *PIM* module quickly into your existing system landscapes and serves as the basis for efficient unified commerce across all channels.
 The PIM master data are used to provide material master data as well as data needed for the communication with web shops and marketplaces.

 **Material**
 Material master data from the *PIM* module such as SKU (stock keeping unit), weight, and length is used as basis for warehousing.
 This master data does not contain metadata such as shop descriptions or keywords.
 The warehousing enriches these data with information on stock levels etc.

 **Omni-channel**
-The *Actindo Omni-Channel* module uses the product metadata to control the communication of your web store with all relevant marketplaces.
-Additionally, it controls the communication with POS systems with multi location and multi cash register handling.
+The *Omni-Channel* module uses the product metadata to control the communication of your web store with all relevant marketplaces.
+Additionally, it controls the communication with POS systems with multi-location and multi cash register handling.
 It is used to upload offers and to import orders from the marketplaces.
 It allows exporting and importing of returns.
-With the *Actindo Omni-Channel* module, you can connect your web store and all relevant marketplaces directly to the platform and manage them centrally from it.
+With the *Omni-Channel* module, you can connect your web store and all relevant marketplaces directly to the platform and manage them centrally from it.
 You can integrate various store systems such as Shopware 6&trade;, Shopify&trade; or Amazon&trade;.
-It provides orders for the *Actindo Order Management System* (OMS) and authorizations for the *Actindo Payments* module.
+It provides orders for the *Order Management System* (OMS) and authorizations for the *Payments* module.

 **POS**
 With the cloud-based POS system of the *Actindo Core1 Platform*, you not only control your online channels via Actindo, but can also easily integrate your offline stores.
 The *Venduo POS* module enables digital and centralized management of your physical stores directly through the platform, dissolving obstructive boundaries between digital and classic commerce.
 You can integrate POS-Systems with multi location and multi cash register handling.
-It provides payment data to be posted for the *Actindo Accounting* module.
+It provides payment data to be posted in the *Accounting* module.